ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Ensuring security of Ballerina standard libraries

-Security-sensitive functions and actions of Ballerina standard libraries are decorated with the `@sensitive` parameter annotation.
+Security-sensitive functions and actions of Ballerina standard libraries are annotated with the `@sensitive` parameter annotation.
 This denotes that untrusted (tainted) data should not be passed to the parameter.

 For example, the `sqlQuery` parameter of the `ballerina/sql` `select` remote function is annotated as `@sensitive`.